Derimarg/professional-readme-generator/demo/README.md

   ## Usage

-  This is for comunity free pourposes
+  This is a free and open source, feel fre to use it or do modifications

 <!-- ROADMAP -->